juliuso/30thStreet/README.md

 * Find a suitable animation to mimic the flip-down effect.
 * Find a suitable sound effect to complement each flip transition.
-* Get the sound effect to play and behave consistenly across browsers.
+* Get the sound effect to play consistenly across browsers.
+  * Safari vs non-Safari browsers.
+  * Mobile considerations.
+  * Sound is out of sync with effect when using wireless headphones due to latency.
+Likely unfixable.